newrelic/go-easy-instrumentation/README.md

 In an effort to make instrumentation easier, the Go agent team created an instrumentation tool that is currently in preview.
 This tool does most of the work for you by suggesting changes to your source code that instrument your application with the New Relic Go agent.

-## Preview Notice

-This feature is currently provided as part of a preview and is subject to our New Relic Experimental policies.
-Recommended code changes are suggestions only and should be subject to human review for accuracy, applicability, and appropriateness for your environment.
-This feature should only be used in non-critical, non-production environments that do not contain sensitive data.

-This project, its code, and the UX are under heavy development, and should be expected to change.
-Please take this into consideration when participating in this preview.
-If you encounter any issues, please report them using Github issues and fill out as much of the issue template as you can so we can improve this tool.

 ## Quick Start

 ### Install